Feature-Based Software Design Pattern Detection

 \section{Related Work}

 During the past years, with the growing amount of electronically available information, there is substantial interest and a substantial body of work among software engineers and academic researchers in design pattern detection.
 A majority of the approaches to the detection of design patterns transform the source code and design patterns into some intermediate representations such as rules, models, graphs, productions and languages~\citep{Yu:2018}.
-For example, \citep{Bernardi:2013} exploited a meta-model which contains a set of properties characterising the structures and behaviours of the source code and design patterns.
-After the modelling step, a matching algorithm is performed to identify the implemented patterns.
-During the detection phase, each pattern instance is mapped to the its corresponding design pattern graph. \citep{Alnusair:2014} employed semantic rules to capture the structures and behaviours of the design patterns, based on which the hidden design patterns in open-source libraries are discovered.
-Recently, \citep{Xiong:2019} applied ontology based parser with idiomatic phrases to identify design pattern achieving high Precision.
+For example, \citep{Bernardi:2013} exploited a meta-model which contains a set of properties characterising the structures and behaviours of the source code and design patterns and a matching algorithm is performed to identify the implemented patterns. \citep{Alnusair:2014} employed semantic rules to capture the structures and behaviours of the design patterns, based on which the hidden design patterns in open-source libraries are discovered.
+Recently, \citep{Xiong:2019} applied ontology based parser with idiomatic phrases to identify design patterns achieving high Precision.

-A good number of studies developed tools that used source code or and intermediate representation to identify patterns as well as machine learning models to predict patterns.~\citep{De:2011},~\citep{Tosi:2009} and~\citep{Zhang:2013} used static and dynamic analysis (or a combination of both) to develop Eclipse plugins that detect design patterns from source code.~\citep{Moreno:2012} developed a tool \textit{JStereoType} used for detecting low-level patterns (classes, interfaces etc) to find the design intent of the source code.~\citep{Zanoni:2015} exploited a combination of graph matching and machine learning techniques, implemented a tool called MARPLE-DPD. ~\citep{Niere:2002} designed the FUJABA Tool Suite which provides developers with support for detecting design patterns (including their variants) and smells.~\citep{Hautamaki:2005} used a pattern based solution and tool to teach Software Developer how to use development solutions in a project.
+A good number of studies developed tools that used source code or its intermediate representation to identify patterns as well as machine learning models to predict patterns.~\citep{De:2011},~\citep{Tosi:2009} and~\citep{Zhang:2013} used static and dynamic analysis (or a combination of both) to develop Eclipse plugins that detect design patterns from source code.~\citep{Moreno:2012} developed a tool \textit{JStereoType} used for detecting low-level patterns (classes, interfaces etc) to find the design intent of the source code.~\citep{Zanoni:2015} exploited a combination of graph matching and machine learning techniques to implement a tool called MARPLE-DPD. ~\citep{Niere:2002} designed the FUJABA Tool Suite which provides developers with support for detecting design patterns (including their variants) and smells.~\citep{Hautamaki:2005} used a pattern based solution and tool to teach software developers how to use development solutions in a project.